neurodyn/local-rag-llm-chat/README.md

 1. Open the web interface at `http://localhost:8000`
 2. Upload documents using the upload interface
-3. Select a document from the list of uploaded documents
+3. Select one or more documents using the checkboxes
+4. Click "Start Chat with Selected Documents" to begin querying
-4. Use the chat interface to:
+5. Use the chat interface to:
-   - Query the document
+   - Query across all selected documents
-   - Request document summaries
    - View conversation history
    - See source attributions for answers

 ## Features in Detail

+### Multi-Document RAG Implementation
+- Supports querying across multiple documents simultaneously
+- Dynamic retrieval scaling based on number of documents
+- Ensures balanced context from all selected documents
+- Document coverage tracking for comprehensive answers
+- Unified conversation history across document sets

 ### RAG Implementation
 - Uses LangChain's RetrievalQA chains
 - Document chunking with overlap for context preservation
 - Semantic search using HuggingFace embeddings
-- Different chain types for different tasks:
-  - 'stuff' chain for regular queries
-  - 'map_reduce' chain for document summarization
+- Retriever configuration:
+  - Automatic scaling of retrieved chunks based on document count
+  - Minimum of 2 chunks per document for context
+  - Document coverage tracking to ensure all selected documents are represented

 ### Conversation Management
-- Maintains conversation history per document
+- Maintains conversation history per document set
 - Context-aware responses using conversation memory
 - Full conversation history retrieval
+- Synchronized history across multiple documents

 ### Source Attribution
-- Shows which parts of the document were used for answers
+- Shows which parts of each document were used for answers
 - Includes metadata about document chunks
 - Helps verify answer accuracy
+- Tracks document coverage in multi-document queries

 ### Error Handling and Logging
 - Comprehensive error handling
 - Detailed logging for troubleshooting
 - HTTP error responses with meaningful messages
+- Document coverage logging for debugging

 ## Testing